 The geological analysis presented in this USGS mapping indicates that the canyon once held lakes, which filled with sediments.
 Shaking of the sediments by "marsquakes" related to faults in the region produced the hilly landforms of Candor Colles.

-HiRISE is one of six instruments on NASA's Mars Reconnaissance Orbiter.
-The University of Arizona, Tucson, operates HiRISE, which was built by Ball Aerospace & Technologies Corp., Boulder, Colorado.
+The map is based on observations by the High Resolution Imaging Science Experiment (HiRISE) camera, one of six science instruments on the Mars Reconnaissance Orbiter.
+The University of Arizona, Tucson, operates HiRISE, which was built by Ball Aerospace & Technologies Corp., Boulder, Colo.
 NASA's Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the Mars Reconnaissance Orbiter Project for NASA's Science Mission Directorate, Washington.